Muzietto/es6-lambda-calculus/README.md

 #### why use ES6?

-  λ-calculus is generally done with paper and pencil or in esoteric niche languages; ES6 is a good-enough trade-off, because it runs in (almost) every browser and it allows a good approximation of funtions using its brand new __arrows__:
+  λ-calculus is generally done with paper and pencil or in esoteric niche languages; ES6 is a good-enough trade-off, because it runs in (almost) every browser and it allows a good approximation of funtions using its brand new [__arrow functions__](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions):

     var IDENTITY = x => x;
     var SUM = x => y => x + y;